-Many students are using the Universal College Application Form, but not all schools accept it.
+Many students are using the Common App or the Universal College Application Form, but not all schools accept them.
 Whatever form(s) you need to complete, we can guide you through the process including providing feedback on a strong and engaging essay and responses to abbreviated questions such as Covid impacts and/or your qualifications.
 We can assist with your academic resume as well.

 Once you've received your offers, let's hold a realistic conversation about your options based upon how closely the school aligns with your preferences, student loan debt upon graduation, and expectations for success as well as support services to help you reach your goals.
 We can even set up a multi-year plan that may include transfering to another school and/or admission to a particular graduate school program.

 A recent national survey showed that almost 75% of American college students didn't understand or seriously underestimated the impact of college placement exams on their education.
 These tests can override AP credits (which will still be applied as electives), require you to retake classes with the associated tuition, delay your ability to start classes for your major, and extend your graduation date.
 With sufficient advanced notice, we can help you prepare and guide you to alternative options in some cases if you don't perform well.